knolleary/node-red-workshop-photobooth/docs/index.md

 examples and other content that can be used through the workshop.
 You may want to clone the repository to your local computer so you have them readily available.

+You can also download a PDF version of this workshop [here](https://knolleary.net/node-red-workshop-photobooth/pdf/node-red-workshop-photobooth.pdf).

 ## Workshop Outline

 ### [1 - Introduction](part1/)